Court Reporters in New Orleans, LA

 Ask about realtime capability.
 If you’re running a deposition or trial where attorneys need to see testimony as it happens, realtime reporting is non-negotiable.
 Not every reporter offers it.
 Ask upfront whether they can deliver a live feed to your litigation support software, and whether they charge a premium (most do, reasonably).

 Confirm turnaround before booking.
-Court reporters in New Orleans handle everything from Orleans Parish civil cases to federal proceedings, which means their schedules get tight.
+Court Reporters in New Orleans handle everything from Orleans Parish civil cases to federal proceedings, which means their schedules get tight.
 A reporter who promises a rough draft in 48 hours and a final transcript in two weeks is making a commitment — verify they can actually keep it.
 Expedited transcript requests (same-day, 24-hour) cost more and should be confirmed before the proceeding starts.

 Local knowledge matters.
 New Orleans courts operate with their own quirks — Orleans Parish civil court moves fast, federal court (Eastern District of Louisiana) has specific protocols, and administrative hearings have different pacing.
 A reporter who knows the local judges, court staff, and typical schedules will catch small things that prevent delays.
 Ask how long they’ve worked in New Orleans specifically.